-Despite what some of the guidebooks say, Bucharest may be a little rough round the edges, but is definitely well worth spending some time in; it’s a fascinating mix of 19th century elegance and monolithic communist era architecture.
+Despite what some of the guidebooks say, Bucharest may be a little rough around the edges, but is definitely well worth spending some time in; it’s a fascinating mix of 19th-century elegance and monolithic communist-era architecture.

 Other Route Choices – London to Istanbul by Train